Last Updated August 10, 2022

 You can access the following elected officials and Child Tax Credit guidance as a Google doc here.

-The Child Tax Credit expansion provides a historic opportunity to reduce child poverty in the United States by more than 40 percent.
+The 2021 Child Tax Credit expansion provides a historic opportunity to reduce child poverty in the United States by more than 40 percent.
 Nearly every family is eligible to receive the expanded Child Tax Credit this year, including families who haven’t filed a tax return and families who don’t have recent income.
 Even though the tax season has ended, eligible families can claim the CTC through November 15, 2022.
 Your continued outreach efforts are needed!

-Each qualifying household can get up to $3,600 for each child under age 6 and $3,000 for each child between 6 and 17.
+The expanded Child Tax Credit provides each qualifying household up to $3,600 for each child under age 6 and $3,000 for each child between 6 and 17.
 The credit is not a loan, and it does not change eligibility for public benefits.
-Families can receive half of their new credit in 2021 and the remaining half in 2022 when they file a tax return.

 Elected officials are well-positioned for CTC outreach.
 You can use your connections with various entities to galvanize outreach efforts and educate the public.
 A robust outreach campaign could bring millions of dollars in much needed support to the most vulnerable families.